TStephens89/reading-notes/Class-01.md

 ## Chapter 18: Process and Design

-- When making a webpage it is imporant to take note of who the page is for and desgn it to fit that audiences needs.
+- When making a webpage it is important to take note of who the page is for and design it to fit that audiences needs.
 - During this process we will do a lot of how we want the page to be displayed as well as where we want it displayed this is called <span style="color:blue">Wireframing</span>
 - The sitemap will act as a blueprint of where people can view certain information on your webpage